-The first pogroms occurred in 1881, following the assassination of Czar Alexander II by a revolutionary group, Narodnaya Volya, on March 13, 1881.
+The first pogroms occurred in Ukraine in 1881, following the assassination of Czar Alexander II by a revolutionary group, Narodnaya Volya, on March 13, 1881.
 Rumors circulated that the murder of the Czar had been planned and executed by Jews.

 The following winter, pogroms began anew in other areas of Russia, and murders of entire Jewish families were not uncommon.
 The attackers at times were very organized, even arriving by train to unleash violence.
 And the local authorities tended to stand aside and let acts of arson, murder, and rape occur without punishment.